railwayapp/docs/src/pages/deploy/docker.md

 ARG EnvironmentVariable
 ```

-Be sure to declare your declare your environment variables at the start of the `Dockerfile`.
+Be sure to declare your environment variables at the start of the `Dockerfile`.

 ### Docker Compose